Blendify/blender-manual/blender_docs/manual/addons/mesh/tinycad.rst

 The add-on is a combination of several scripts which should be useful to anyone who has used other :abbr:`CAD (Computer-Aided Design)` software for drafting with some level of precision.
-The specials menu has the tinyCAD functions prepended to it.
+The context menu has the tinyCAD functions prepended to it.

 Activation